-- In August/September, residents check in with Residence Services, and at the end of the school year, all keys and check out materials are returned to the Residence Services desk. - Residence Services staff issue replacement keys (for a fee). - Among the other services offered by the Residence Services Desk are directory assistance for Victoria University phone numbers and temporary key sign-outs. - Residence Services administers Victoria University campus parking. - General inquiries about services, and calls for security, should be directed to 416-585-4524.
+- In August/September, residents check in with Residence Services, and at the end of the school year, all keys and check out materials are returned to the Residence Services desk. - Residence Services staff issue replacement keys (for a fee). - Among the other services offered by the Residence Services Desk are directory assistance for Victoria University phone numbers and temporary key sign-outs. - Residence Services administers Victoria University campus parking. - General inquiries about services and calls for security, should be directed to 416-585-4524.
 In case of extreme emergencies (fire, police, or ambulance) you should dial 911 first and then report it to Residence Services.

-The desk is open 24 hours a day, seven days a week (excluding the university closure period during the winter break) and can be reached by dialing "0" on any university phone or 416-585-4524 free from any pay phone on campus.
+The desk is open 24 hours a day, seven days a week (excluding the university closure period during the winter break) and can be reached by dialing 416-585-4524.

-INFRASTRUCTURE AND SUSTAINABILITY are responsible for performing maintenance and repairs for the entire University.
-To report maintenance and housekeeping concerns, please use the FIIX portal.
-If your concern is immediate (i.e. a leak) please report it to the Residence Services Desk right away.
-The central Infrastructure and Sustainability office is located in the basement of Old Vic.
-Painters, carpenters, electricians, plumbing and heating services are all dispatched from this area.
+The Infrastructure and Sustainability department oversees maintenance and repairs across the entire University.
+To address maintenance and housekeeping concerns, please utilize the FIIX portal for reporting.
+In case of immediate issues, such as a leak, prompt reporting to the Residence Services Desk is crucial (41-585-4524).

+The main office for Infrastructure and Sustainability is situated in the basement of the Victoria College Office.
+Painters, carpenters, electricians, as well as plumbing and heating services, are all coordinated and dispatched from this central hub.